Building three interconnected systems that enabled 300+ annual tests while improving quality which proved velocity and rigor can compound, not compete

 The sequencing mattered too.
 Fixing ideation first (Momentum Framework) meant that the experiments entering the queue were higher quality from the start.
 That improvement cascaded: better hypotheses → better test design → higher success rates → faster decisions → more capacity to onboard additional squads.

-If I were building this again, I'd instrument learning velocity — the time from experiment conclusion to insight application in future tests.
-Speed-to-insight is a better leading indicator of programme health than success rate or test volume alone.
+If I were building this again, I'd also track learning velocity — the time from experiment conclusion to insight application in future tests.
+Speed-to-insight is a good leading indicator of programme health instead of success rate or test volume alone.

 Transferable principle: Experimentation programmes don't fail from lack of tools or talent.
 They fail from lack of systems.
-Build the ideation system, the decision system, and the knowledge system — and velocity becomes a compounding asset instead of a coordination tax.
+Build the ideation system, the decision system, and the knowledge system and velocity becomes a compounding asset instead of a tax on quality.